State v. J.A. – First Degree Rape

 What’s more, the enhancement is almost certain to have a racially disparate impact.
 Poverty-stricken minorities are far more likely to engage in low-level dealing or “muling” as a means to fund their addiction.
 Wealthy suburbanites – who can afford more pure varieties and have no financial need to traffic drugs – won’t be impacted.

 The enhancement is reminiscent of the crack-cocaine mandatory minimums that disproportionally landed minorities behind bars.
 The First Step Act reversed those minimums, but by the time it was enacted in late 2018, the fentanyl amendment was already in effect.
 One step forward, one step back.

-The enhancement includes a mens rea element, applying only to offenders who “knowingly” sold or marketed fentanyl-laced drugs.
-Street-level dealers and couriers rarely know the exact chemical compositions of their product.
+The enhancement includes a men’s rea element, applying only to offenders who “knowingly” sold or marketed fentanyl-laced drugs.
+Street-level dealers and couriers rarely know the exact chemical compositions of their products.
 They’re not chemists.

 Regardless, most of these cases are resolved through plea bargaining.
 The enhancement thus gives federal prosecutors powerful leverage to flip defendants or extract valuable testimony in exchange for “shorter” prison sentences.
 Those sentences, though, are still likely to be extremely harsh.
 And federal prosecutors already have plenty of tools for pressuring defendants to plead guilty.